 Chances of the A's moving to Las Vegas?
 20%

-Tampa Bay Rays
+2. Tampa Bay Rays

-Domes were cool once, but are now the disdain of summer sports.
+Domes were cool once, but they are now the disdain of summer sports.
 Even the vaunted Astrodome eventually met its doom.
 Recently, it looked like the Rays would get a new ballpark closer to Tampa proper in Ybor City.
-Rays fans became excited, and predictably the team could not raised the required funding or escape the death grip of a contract the keeps them in Tropicana Field until 2027.
+Rays fans became excited, and predictably the team could not raise the required funding or escape the death grip of a contract that keeps them in Tropicana Field until 2027.

 Chances of it happening?
 20%